Skip to content

 Add Condition

-If template is set to True the condition values are interpreted as string templates and the following placeholders are replaced:
+If template is set to true, the condition values are interpreted as string templates and the following placeholders are replaced:

 • category, product and service: with the corresponding values of the Sigma rule log source.